Harlock123/FormGen_Bootstrap/README.md

-# FormGen
+# FormGenBS
 Typescript Library to Use Data structures handed to it to interpret and create UI CRUD screens.
+Tailored for BOOTSTRAP

 ```typescript
 constructor(DomElementID: string, UIElements: UIElement[],VersionString: string) {